Nineves/CourseraMLStanford/README.md

 # CourseraMLStanford

-My soluion to machine learning course on Coursera.
+My solution to machine learning course on Coursera.